Close Menu

 Detailed analysis of around 1,400 breast cancers showed that women with high levels of the signaling molecule, PDGF-CC, in their tumors had a poor prognosis.

-The connective tissue cells then respond with an entire cocktail of proteins that recommunicate to the cancer cells, making them become more aggressive, growing faster and becoming resistant to hormone treatment.
+The connective tissue cells then respond with an entire cocktail of proteins that recommunicate to the cancer cells, making them become more aggressive, grow faster, and become resistant to hormone treatment.

-But now, the Swedish research team have been able to influence the tumor aggressiveness by using a drug that stops the cell’s from communicating.
+But now, the Swedish research team has been able to influence the tumor aggressiveness by using a drug that stops the cells from communicating.
 When they block the communication between the cancerous cells and the surrounding connective tissue, the aggressiveness of the tumors is reduced, and they become sensitive to hormone therapy again.

 The research shows that communication between breast cancer cells and connective tissue via PDGF-CC can “switch off” hormone sensitivity.